Gustav Adolf Kröner

-Gustav Adolf Kröner, from 1905 von Kröner (born May 26, 1836, in Stuttgart; died January 29, 1911), was a German publisher and chairman of the Börsenverein der Deutschen Buchhändler.
+Gustav Adolf Kröner (born May 26, 1836, in Stuttgart; died January 29, 1911), from 1905 von Kröner, was a German publisher and chairman of the Börsenverein der Deutschen Buchhändler.
 He became particularly well known for his demand for fixed prices for books, which was implemented in the so-called Kröner Reform and is still in force today.
 The publishing houses he managed, especially J. G. Cotta'sche Buchhandlung, which he had acquired and expanded in 1889, were also among the most important publishers in the field of humanities and literary publications, especially at the beginning of the 19th century and 20th centuries.

 Family

 He was the son of the staff officer and late hospital administrator Ludwig Ferdinand Kröner (1807-1862) and Christine Magdalene Ebner (1799-1876).
 His brothers Carl (1835-1929) and Paul Kröner (1839-1900) were also publishers, like himself.

 In 1860, Adolf von Kröner married Amalie Mäntler (1838-1905), the daughter of the printshop owner Carl Mäntler (1799-1859) and his wife Emilie Luise, née Brann (1806-1880).
 He had three children with her, including the two sons Alfred and Robert, with whom he later led his printing houses, and the daughter Alwine, who married the Publisher Heinrich Beck.